 In the first book of the Twilight Saga, internationally bestselling author Stephenie Meyer introduces Bella Swan and Edward Cullen, a pair of star-crossed lovers whose forbidden relationship ripens against the backdrop of small-town suspicion and a mysterious coven of vampires.
 This is a love story with bite.

 I won’t deny that part of me really did like this book and I’m completely split about how to rate it.
-After reading more YA books I can honestly say these are not bad when compared with so many other stories aimed at the same audience.
-I think the first Twilight book is a bit weak, but generally harmless fun in the grand scope of YA.
-It’s every cliche possible, but at least it actually tells a compelling story!
+I was thoroughly annoyed with the main characters, yet loved the setting, secondary characters, and the idea of Edward’s tight-knit family.
+And after reading more YA books I can honestly say these are not bad when compared with so many other stories aimed at the same audience.
+It’s every cliche possible but also generally harmless fun if you love YA.

-Now for my complaints: Bella is a weak shell of a Mary Sue (but most of my issues with her don’t start until the sequel).
-Edward has some serious depression and self-loathing issues.
+Now for my complaints: Edward has some serious depression and self-loathing issues.
 His actions in later books are sketchy at best and often border on abusive.
 Jacob can’t handle being friend-zoned or take “no” for an answer, but he’s the best out of the main characters.
-The writing quality is very average and many parts are just cringe-inducing.
-So, yes, I SEE THE FLAWS.
-But these books are still fun.
+The writing quality is below average and many parts are just cringeworthy.
+And I do not understand why on earth the author chose to totally rewrite the history of a very realNative American tribe.
+So, yes, I get the criticism over this series.

-Twilight is extremely stereotypically YA, but maybe keep in mind that the aspects that have been done a million times over were more original when it first came out.
-These books totally changed YA and inspired countless other stories.
-I know so many people who got into reading because of these books, so I think it’s worth checking them out to see where it all began.
-At least Twilight is still better than most of the YA books it inspired!
+Yes, Twilight is kind of like junk food and extremely stereotypically YA… but I feel like the aspects that have been done a million times over were more original when this book first came out.
+I will defend Twilight so fast whenever people bash it as “garbage” because it totally changed YA and inspired countless other stories.
+And I know so many people who got into reading because of these books!
+So Twilight’s definitely not the greatest book ever, but I had fun with it when I was younger and still think it’s an important part of YA.